Online CNA Classes in Tennessee: Top Schools in TN

 In

-Inside Tennessee’s Standout Online CNA Classes
+Inside Tennessee’s Online CNA Training

-Tennessee College of Applied Technology
+Certified Nursing Assistant Program — Tennessee College of Applied Technology

-The Tennessee College of Applied Technology offers a comprehensive certified nursing assistant program that qualifies you to take the state certification test.
+The Tennessee College of Applied Technology offers a comprehensive Certified Nursing Assistant Program that qualifies you to take the state certification test.
 The 120-hour program mixes classroom and clinical work, with after-hours classes available at the college’s Harriman main campus.
 Curriculum covers healthcare basics such as human body health, disease, special care patients, patient safety, and other topics relevant to CNA work.

 To participate in the program, you must be at least 16 years old and must pass a physical, background check, drug screen, and tuberculosis skin test.
 You must also meet certain vaccination requirements and have previously obtained CPR certification from the American Heart Association.